The 9 Types

 Growth: 3s need to slow down, learn to appreciate feelings, and be honest with themselves about their achievements, and give their admirations to others.

-Enneagram Type 3 Exemplar: (back to top)
+Enneagram Type 3 Exemplar:

 Type 4 is intuitive, creative, self-absorbed, and depressive.
 They want to explore deep passions and be understood.
 They are idealistic, creative or expressive and authentic, but can also be dramatic, temperamental, self-absorbed and negative.